 In contrast, business-to-government e-invoicing is mandatory in Austria.
 Since January of 2014, e-invoicing has been a requirement for any business that exchanges documents with a government entity.

-In Austria, companies have the option to use any available e-invoicing service provider, as long as that service provider utilizes a platform that is connected to the Federal Service Portal (USP).
+A better and legally compliant alternative for Austrian companies is the option of using any available e-invoicing service provider, provided they use a platform that is connected to the Federal Service Portal (USP).
 E-invoices must be submitted via the online portal.
-The government in Austria has established the ebInterface to enable businesses to exchange e-invoices with the government.
+The Austrian government has set up the ebInterface to enable companies to exchange electronic invoices with the government.

-In summary, an organization can create and send e-invoices by uploading them either manually through the PEPPOL network, the E-RECHNUNG.GV.AT system, or through a selected e-invoicing service provider.
+To summarise, a company can create and send electronic invoices by uploading them either manually via the PEPPOL network, the E-RECHNUNG.GV.AT system or via a selected e-invoicing service provider.

-Whether B2B or B2G, all companies operating in Austria are subject to a 7-year archiving period for all invoices (both paper and electronic).
-Archiving outside of Austria is permitted under certain conditions.
+Regardless of whether they are B2B or B2G invoices, all companies operating in Austria have a seven-year archiving period for all invoices (both paper and electronic).
+Archiving outside Austria is permitted under certain conditions.